 Also, the index supposes that every person will respond to the same food the same, and every time that person eats that food they will respond the same way in terms of their glycemic response.
 These assumptions are all invalid.

 Many studies have found that different people react to different foods differently.
-And even the same people react to the same foods differently depending upon the time, what else they are eating with the food and their physical condition at the time.
+And even the same people react to the same foods differently depending on the time, what else they are eating with the food and their physical condition at the time.

-One of the most glaring short-comings of the glycemic index is that one’s glycemic response will be different relative the amount of that food eaten.
+One of the most glaring shortcomings of the glycemic index is that one’s glycemic response will be different relative the amount of that food eaten.
 A spoonful of a food will have a completely different glycemic response than a bowlful of that same food.